peterduronelly/DA3-Coding-Examples/README.md

 Download the books code base and open an R project as given on the book's home page: [How to set up your computer for R](https://gabors-data-analysis.com/howto-r/).

 Download the appropriate R files, or fork the repo, clone it, and open the code from your R project's environment.
-Once your done, you are good to go.
+Once you're done, you are good to go.

 ## Contents